h091237557/mark-validator/README.md

 npm install mark-lin-validator
 ```

 ### Step2.
-Creating the validate and Executing initValidate method.
+Creating the validates and Executing initValidate method.

-You can choose the custom function or the plugin function.
+You can choose  custom validate functions or  plugin functions.

 #### custom validate function